Saturday, April 20, 2019

 My great-grandmother Mary "Minnie" McKenney Anderson had a sister Annie and a brother Andrew.
 [No news on Andrew.]
 Annie married Patrick Mullin, an Irish immigrant, and per federal censuses they had 11 children, half of whom died young [and are unnamed so far].
 I was able to follow the boys in censuses and military records, but did not have the married names of the girls for the longest time.
 I eventually found Annie, widowed, living with married daughter Ellen Bender - and that was it.

 Recently I was contacted by Nancy, granddaughter of son Leo Mullin.
 So exciting!
 She sent me a picture of his mother Annie - here she is, side by side with a picture of her sister [my g-grandmother] Mary:

 Then the other day I did a quick search on familysearch.org and found Annie Mullin's Will online - naming her surviving children, including married daughters!
 I haven't had a lot of luck finding the married daughters in the censuses, but followed up with a lookup on Ancestry and found a public tree for the Keys family - one of the married daughters.
 Family history says Annie Mullin's oldest daughter married, moved to Canada and had many children.
-The Keys family tree did show a date of death, in Ontario Canada, for the daughter I had tentatively concluded was the eldest.
+The Keys family tree did show a date of death, in Ontario Canada, for that daughter - yahoo!